 Use this information to identify any disengagement red flags so that you can rectify the situation with a different approach.
 Your fundraising software should also take these factors into consideration.
 Engagement opportunities can be lost if the current engagement level isn’t monitored and nurtured.

 Prospect research can help you to know more about each prospect so that you be more intentional when approaching the prospect and the gift request that you ask for.
 It is a good idea to invest in a prospect research database.
-Salsa CRM has included a built-in search that is powered by Wealth Engine to help you learn more about current and prospective donors and their giving capacity.
+Some donor management systems have a built-in search that is powered by donor research organizations like Wealth Engine to help you learn more about current and prospective donors and their giving capacity.
 These tools will assist you in identifying where prospects have previously given and other wealth factors.
 This can also aide you in knowing your current donor capacity to help you to guide more thoughtful asks, preventing too large and too small an ask.

 Communication has changed in recent years with regard to donation requests.
 A traditional donation request letter is a standard approach, which is often sent through the mail.
 Some utilize email to request payments be made online.
 Don’t dismiss the potential of inviting a mailed writer an opportunity to make a payment online.
 Keep your giving options open and accommodating to all types of donation styles.